WillPower3309/awesome-dotfiles/README.md

 - add one more workspace with icon
 - add floating layout icon
 - better open tag application button icon
-- new wallpaper functionality: pull all wallpapers from directory, put into list. # of wallpapers in list, divide time in day by # wallpapers, set up with feh
+- new wallpaper functionality: pull all wallpapers from directory, put into list. # of wallpapers in list, divide time in day by # wallpapers, set wallpaper
-- set wallpaper with gears.wallpaper over feh
 - fix rofi bugs